Kelloah/telloscrap/README.md

 ### Description:
 The script crawls the user info, questions and answers of a User and saves it to a JSON file.
-It can be used as an OSINT Tool or to preserve Q/A of an account to analyze later.

 ### Usage:
 ```telloscrap.py USERNAME [--full]```